 - For more detail see ☛The 2T reclined mode→

 • Requirement 7.
-Maintaining the wedge angle of the lower two lumbar joints, in the upright mode, can be achieved by a ☛forward tilted seat (FTS) or by correct use of ☛ iliac support.
+Although intended for short term use, maintaining the wedge angle of the lower two lumbar joints, in the upright modes necessary in case the user prefers it for long term use, This can be achieved by a ☛forward tilted seat (FTS) or by correct use of ☛ iliac support.
 The latter cause additional design problems in this case and so is not recommended for an original design but may be convenient for modification of an existing model.

 Principle 3.
 An unstable transitional mode.

 - This is mainly for convenience but the switch also results in a change of pressure on the disc and this has the added advantage of providing a pumping action which aids disc nutrition. ☛Disc Nutrition & Spinal Movement.→

 - No adjustment is allowed to maintain an intermediate position